How To Start Commercial Blueberry Farming in Kenya

 You’ll get the most from your blueberries if you can provide a sheltered site, free from strong winds, with good or full sun hours to help those beautiful berries mature.
 The bushes are hardy, but avoid frost-prone areas of the garden, which can hamper the springtime flowers.

-Most varieties are self-fertile, so in theory you can grow one on its own.
+Most varieties are self-fertile, so in theory, you can grow only one bush in your garden and still be able to get fruits.
 In reality, you will get far better pollination and more fruits if plants can cross-pollinate.
-For this reason, it pays to grow at least two different varieties together.

-Blueberry farming in Kenya: The New Gold in Agribusiness
+Also Read: Blueberry Farming in Kenya: The New Gold in Agribusiness

 There are three commercially important species of blueberries namely;